-Description This diagram is round in shape with 6 inner circles radiating from the centre.
+Description This diagram is square in shape with 5 half-circles radiating from the base of the diagram.

-On the outer circle text: Private Sector, Regulators, Health Professionals, Professional Bodies, NGOs, Consumers, Iwi, Ministry of Health, DHBs, Communities, training Providers, Unions, Students, Primary Care & Communities, Tertiary education commssion, Ministry of Education, Government Agencies
+At the top of the diagram various agencies and community groups are listed are listed: Private Sector, Regulators, Health Professionals, Professional Bodies, NGOs, Consumers, Iwi, Ministry of Health, DHBs, Communities, training Providers, Unions, Students, Primary Care & Communities, Tertiary education commssion, Ministry of Education, Government Agencies

-The middle section is split into three segments with three headings - Capability, Capacity and Culture.
-The right segment has a list headed: Capacity: We have a workforce that can meet the demands of the population.
+The next half circle is split into three segments with three headings - Capability, Capacity and Culture.
+The left segment has a list headed: Capacity: We have a workforce that can meet the demands of the population.

-A 2-headed arrow lays across the two segments of capability and capacity.
+A 2-headed arrow lays across the two segments of capability and culture.
 Text: Training pipeline - career pathways.
-Underneath the arrow is a box with wording: Models of care/health systems.
+Models of care/health systems.